Why I’m Here for You

 My Certifications & Associations

-• GPA® Certified Educator – Dementia Care Responsive Behaviours (AGE)
+• GPA® Certified – Dementia Care Responsive Behaviours (AGE)

 • Certified Program Director – Dementia Care Programs and Activities